microsoft/AICentral/README.md

 - Local request rate limiting
   - By consumer / by endpoint
 - Bulkhead support for buffering requests to backend
-- Prompt and usage logging to Azure Monitor
-  - **Works for streaming endpoints as-well as non streaming**

 > Extensibility model makes it easy to build your own plugins